 Valerie Segrest is a nutrition educator focusing on indigenous foods.
 She received a Bachelor of Science in Nutrition from Bastyr University and a Masters in Environment and Community from Antioch University.
 She is an enrolled member of the Muckleshoot Indian tribe and serves as coordinator of the Muckleshoot Food Sovereignty Project and is also an instructor for the Northwest Indian College’s Traditional Pants Program.
 With Elise Krohn, Segrest is the co-author of the book Feeding the People, Feeding the Spirit: Revitalizing Northwest Coastal Indian Food Culture.

 The safety and well-being of our staff, volunteers, and visitors are always our highest priorities.
-In alignment with Governor Inslee’s SAFE START – STAY HEALTHY plan and recommendations of relevant state, local, and federal authorities, Seattle Art Museum’s downtown location is closing again until advised otherwise by government officials.
+In alignment with Governor Inslee’s Healthy Washington—Roadmap to Recovery, SAM is preparing a reopening timeline for the downtown museum dependent on the latest guidance for Puget Sound area.
+At this time, Seattle Art Museum’s downtown location remains closed until advised otherwise by government officials.

 Stay Home with SAM while we are closed by attending live virtual events featuring artist interviews, curator talks, and art activities for the whole family.
 Explore SAM Blog for videos, art news, object spotlights from our collections, and more to keep you connected to art.
 Follow us on Facebook and Instagram for live streamed events and updates on the museum.
 If you would like to continue to help support SAM’s efforts to connect art to life while we are closed, we would be most appreciative.
 Please visit our website to make a donation.